mailchimp/content-style-guide/06-web-elements.html.md

 ### Titles

 Titles organize pages and guide readers.
 A title appears at the beginning of a page or section and briefly describes the content that follows.
+Titles also tell search engines what a page is about, and show up in search results.

-Titles are (you guessed it) in title case.

-Don’t use punctuation in a title unless the title is a question.
+Titles are written (you guessed it) in title case.
+Don’t use end punctuation in a title unless the title is a question.

 ## SEO